-Can You Really Get a Car Insurance Quote Without Personal Information?
+Get a Car Insurance Quote Without Personal Information?

+To understand this better, let’s look at how these tools actually work.
 Many websites now offer “estimate tools” where you can enter only general details, like:

 - Your car’s make, model, and year